Divorce/Dissolution of Marriage in Colorado

 What is the process to get a divorce? +

 You can only get a divorce in Colorado by going through the courts to legally dissolve your marriage.
 The process varies depending on whether you have minor children of the marriage or not.
 The Colorado Judicial Branch provides step-by-step directions on how to file for a divorce with or without children.
 Directions and all of the court forms required for a divorce case are available free to download from the Colorado Judicial Branch website by clicking here.
-(Scroll down, look for "Divorce" and read through the options.)
+(Read through the options.)

 You can also obtain copies of the forms from a court clerk, but may be asked to pay a small fee.